CAWaterBoardDataCenter/SafeToSwim/src/development-guide.md

 npx observable preview
 ```

 to preview the site locally.
+This will start a local server and open the site in your default web browser.
+Any changes made to the source files will automatically trigger a rebuild and refresh the browser.

 ### What happens during a site build